davidmhewitt/appcenter-website/README.md

 # AppCenter Website

-This is the code behind the AppCenter website, including the app browser and the developer dashboard.
+This is the WIP code behind the (hopefully) new AppCenter website, including the app browser and the developer dashboard.
 It is separated into a Rust backend and a NextJS/Tailwind frontend.
-These can be worked on separately, see the individual `frontend` and `backend` folder's README files for details.

 ## Running